 Please reference the “Recreation” tab for information about proximity to the Catamount Trail.

 The Triple Creek Cabin can be reserved for $90/night during the week, and $95/night on weekends.
 Members will receive a 15% discount using their custom member number.
 The reservation is for exclusive use of the entire hut for the night of your reservation.
 Individual beds cannot be reserved.

 *All rates subject to Vermont Rooms and Meals Tax.

 Access to Triple Creek Cabin is via a short (approximately 250 yards) walk/ski from the parking area located in the landowners’ driveway.
-Guests of the hut should have all-wheel drive or good snow tires to get up the driveway, as it can sometimes be slick (it’s winter in Vermont, after all).
+All wheel drive is strongly encouraged, as the driveway can sometimes be slick (it’s winter in Vermont, after all).
 Otherwise, you may need to park at the bottom of the driveway and walk up (less than a quarter mile extra).

 The hut is located on private land off Camel’s Hump Road in Huntington, VT.
 Specific directions will be emailed to you upon booking your stay.

 The Triple Creek Cabin is located less than a five-minute ski or snowshoe to/from the old Catamount Trail (CT).
 Now a side trail, a 1.5-mile journey north will connect you back to the CT, Vermont’s 300-mile long ski trail running from Canada to Massachusetts.
 Once on the Catamount Trail, you can head north or south to explore the surrounding area.
 If you head north and plan to use the Camel’s Hump Nordic Ski Area, be sure to get yourself a day-use ticket.

 The hut is located in Section 20 of the Catamount Trail.
 You can learn more about this section and view its map here, or you can visit the interactive map on the Catamount Trail Association’s website here.